Skip to content

 OIDC Clients

 An OIDC client represents an application that authenticates users through Parako.ID.
 Each client has a unique client_id and, for confidential clients, a client_secret.
+Six presets cover the standard application shapes; you can fine-tune any field after creation.

 PresetAuth methodSecretPKCEUse case